magnesj/ResInsight/docs/Completions.md

 #### Stimplan Fracture Template

-Stimplan fracture templates imports XML output from the Stimplan software.
-These XML files contains results from a simulated hydraulic fracture, describing both geometry, varying crack width, resulting condictivity etc. as time varying quantities.
-Both symmetric and asymmetric stimplan fracture templates are supported.
+StimPlan fracture templates imports XML output from the StimPlan software.
+These XML files contains results from a simulated hydraulic fracture, describing both geometry, varying crack width, resulting conductivity etc. as time varying quantities.
+Both symmetric and asymmetric StimPlan fracture templates are supported.

 ![]({{ site.baseurl }}/images/StimplanFractureTemplateProperties.png)

 - **Name** -- User name of this particular fracture template
 - **Show StimPlan Mesh** -- Show or hide the mesh lines on the fracture in the 3D View
 - **Input**
-  - **File Name** -- Path to the imported StimPLan XML-file
+  - **File Name** -- Path to the imported StimPlan XML-file
-  - **Active Timestep Index** -- Time step in the StimPlan simulation to use for transmissibility calculations and visualization
+  - **Active Time step Index** -- Time step in the StimPlan simulation to use for transmissibility calculations and visualization
   - **Well/fracture Intersection Depth** -- The position of the fracture along the well path as MD.
 - **Geometry**
   - **Fracture Orientation** -- See above
 - **Fracture Truncation** -- See above
 - **Properties**
   - **Conductivity Scaling Factor** -- Scale the overall conductivity to do sensitivity studies.
-- **Sensivity Scale Factors** -- See above
+- **Sensitivity Scale Factors** -- See above
 - **Non-Darcy Flow** -- See above

 ### Fracture Instances